tbensky/PrologScheduling/README.md

 # Room Visualizer

-The Prolog output is rather raw but processable.
-We've written another predicate called `json` which will output the room assignments in a json-ish style output, which is
+The Prolog output is raw but processable downstream by some other (likely) procedural code you may require.

+To help, we've written another predicate called `json` which will output the room assignments in a json-ish style output, which is

 ```prolog
 json :- write('['), room(A,B,[C|D]), class(B,Class,_),